apache/trafficserver/doc/admin-guide/plugins/txn_box/arch.en.rst

 Other feature types may be supported in the future.

-An extractor must inherit from :txb:`Extractor`.
+An extractor must inherit from `Extractor`.

 Comparison
 ==========